ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 Furthermore, the module is more than capable of deploying various subtypes that is typically used together with Azure virtual machines.

-Maybe you want a simple test environment with a few virtual machines and what about all their dependencies?

 <b>Example deployment of 2 Linux machines with public ips and ssh setup:</b>
 </br>
 </br>